Early College Credit Program (ECCP)/High School Special Students

 ECCP and high school special student applicants must be in the 9th or 12th grade in a recognized high school and rank at or above the 75th percentile of their high school class.

-- To be considered for enrollment at UW-Stevens Point, applicants must submit the following to their high school guidance counselor or principal:
+- Submit the following to their high school guidance counselor or principal:

 - Applicants should ask their guidance counselor or principal to: